Northern Ireland Brexit deal: At-a-glance

 UK Prime Minister Rishi Sunak and President of the European Commission Ursula von der Leyen have announced they have reached a new deal, aimed at fixing post-Brexit problems in Northern Ireland.

-So far we only have Mr Sunak and Mrs von der Leyen's interpretation of what the deal will mean.

-The full details of their agreement has just been published, and we hope to be able to give you a fuller picture of what's included shortly.
+The full details of their agreement have just been published, and we're working to get you a fuller picture of what's been decided.

-Here is we know about the agreement, named the Windsor Framework, so far:
+Here is what we know about the agreement, named the Windsor Framework, so far:

 Green lane/red lane

-- Goods from Great Britain for Northern Ireland will travel through new "green lane", with a separate "red lane" for goods that might travel on to EU
+- Goods from Britain destined for Northern Ireland will travel through a new "green lane", with a separate "red lane" for goods at risk of moving onto the EU

-- Mr Sunak said "burdensome customs bureaucracy" on products going through green lane would be scrapped
+- Products coming into Northern Ireland through the green lane would see checks and paperwork scrapped

+- Red lane goods destined for the EU still be subject to normal checks

-- He said it meant food available on the supermarket shelves in Great Britain will be available in Northern Ireland
+- Mr Sunak said this would mean food available on the supermarket shelves in Great Britain will be available on supermarket shelves in Northern Ireland.

-- Exporters using the green lane would only have to provide minimal paperwork
+- New data-sharing arrangements would be used to oversee the new system

+- Where smuggling is suspected, some custom checks may still be carried out on green lane goods

 Pets, parcels and medicines